mitsuhiko/similar/README.md

 Similar is a dependency free crate for Rust that implements different diffing algorithms and high level interfaces for it.
 It is based on the [pijul](https://pijul.org/) implementation of the Patience algorithm and inherits some ideas from there.
-It also incorporates the Myer's diff algorithm which was largely written by Brandon Williams.
+It also incorporates the Myers' diff algorithm which was largely written by Brandon Williams.
 This library was built for the [insta snapshot testing library](https://insta.rs).